bobturneruk/image-processing-onboarding/presentation.md

 - Introduction to images in research.
 - How images are represented by computers.
-- Software tools for working with images.
-- Manipulating images using software.
+- Manipulating images using python and scikit-image library.
 - Extracting data / statistics from images.

 # How do we think about image data?